-In 2015, we submitted an extensive 10-year review research paper to the Journal of Character Education for publication.
-We are awaiting publication, but providing it below for your review.
-It documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
+In 2018, the Journal of Character Education, Volume 14(1), published an extensive 15-year study.
+This study documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
 It also highlights how the CD&L Program is aligned with the ELA common core standards and how the 10 lesson plans per trait address the individual learning styles of students.
 This is a summary report that identifies the findings and trends from the individual yearly reports that can be accessed further down this page.
-We feel that cumulatively, these reports will suffice when someone asks if this is “research-based,” or if districts want to use categorical funds to purchase the CDL Program.
+We feel that this report in addition to the annual reports listed below will suffice when someone asks if this is “evidence-based,” or if districts want to use categorical funds to purchase the CD&L Program.

 Twenty-seven high schools and five intermediate schools participated in the 2014-2015 empirical outcomes assessment.
 Self-reports by 330 socio-culturally and socio-economically diverse students before and after their participation in the CD&L Program were compared to assess changes in attitudes and behavior.
 Despite the leveling effect of this diversity on the data, all of the students as a group valued the CD&L Program, demonstrated a decrease in school disruptive behaviors and other antisocial actions, and demonstrated an increase in prosocial expectations and behaviors.

 The mission of the CD&L Program is to foster perceptions, attitudes, and actions necessary to the development of healthy character and leadership in emerging citizens.
 This program is taught by classroom teachers to secondary students.
 Feedback from 4331 male and female socioculturally- and subculturally-diverse students indicates that they are on their way.
 As a group they valued this program and they demonstrated an increase in prosocial expectations and behaviors and a decrease in negative ones, including school disruptive behaviors and other antisocial actions.